-For more than 85 years, the Mid-Peninsula Water District (MPWD) has provided its customers with safe, quality water.
+For 90 years, the Mid-Peninsula Water District (MPWD) has provided its customers with safe, quality water.
 Along with this unwavering commitment, we also offer friendly, professional service.

 The mission of the MPWD is to deliver a safe, high-quality, reliable supply of water for current and future generations in a cost-effective, environmentally-sensitive, and efficient manner.

 The MPWD strives to be recognized by our ratepayers, the community we serve, and other agencies for our outstanding service and enlightened water conservation programs.
 We will employ innovative approaches to water and energy sustainability to achieve cutting edge environmental efficiency and a competitive rate structure.
 We will commit ourselves to provide community information and water education.